tcroche/Side-Project/Polymer_Project/DEVLOG.md

 wrong for the actual code: `backtester.py` computes `pos[:-1] * np.diff(P)`,
 so `pos[t]` already earns `P[t+1] − P[t]`; shifting the position by one bar,
 as the model prescribed, would delay a causal signal and degrade a correct engine.
-There is no leak here — the information set at the decision is {P₀…P_t} and the realized return is P_{t+1} − P_t.
+There is no leak here, the information set at the decision is {P₀…P_t} and the realized return is P_{t+1} − P_t.
 What the model touched is a legitimate *execution-assumption* question (can one really fill at P_t after observing P_t?), which is cross-file by nature and worth exactly